Lyme disease is an illness caused by a bacteria. Black-legged ticks spread the bacteria to humans in the northeastern and north-central United States.

 You can reduce your chance of exposure to lyme disease by using insect repellent, removing ticks promptly, landscaping, and using integrated pest management.
 Ticks that spread lyme disease can also spread other diseases.

-If you have a tick that you would like identified and tested for lyme disease, you can bring it to our office.
-We will submit the tick to the Michigan Department of Community Health laboratory.
+If you have an engorged black-legged tick that you would like identified and tested for lyme disease, you can bring it to our office.
+We will submit the tick to the Michigan Department of Health and Human Services laboratory.
 One of our public health nurses will contact you with the results.